joomlatools/joomlatools-server/README.md

 ## Architecture

 Pages Server runs applications as a multi-process Docker container.
 The processes are supervised using S6 overlay.
+While init systems like supervisord are better known, s6 is powerful, lightweight, easy to use, and plays nicely with docker (e.g. avoiding the pid 1 / zombie problem).

 Each application is build on the [`pages-server`](https://github.com/joomlatools/joomlatools-pages-server/pkgs/container/pages-server) base image.
 It contains following:

 - [Ubuntu 20.4](https://ubuntu.com/)
 - [S6 Overlay v2.2](https://github.com/just-containers/s6-overlay)